Growing a Better Birdfeeder

 Each zip code in the database will include a list of native plants ranked in order by the number of caterpillars they host and broken down by woody and herbaceous species.
 Naomi Edelson, NWF’s senior director for wildlife partnerships, says that while previous guides have recommended native plants suitable for specific regions, “this is the first nationwide tool that tells people which species are valuable specifically to caterpillars—and therefore valuable to birds.”

 Gardening for birds and other wildlife brings pleasure to human garden visitors as well.
 Almost every day, Tallamy and his wife stroll around their property and marvel at the creatures that come and go with the seasons.
 In springtime, brightly colored warblers, grosbeaks and other songbirds take turns serenading the couple.
 During summer, iridescent hummingbirds hover over the yard’s crimson blossoms, while woodpeckers tap out a steady beat on nearby trees.
 “We regularly see things we didn’t expect to see,” Tallamy says.
 “It’s very entertaining.
 It makes us smile.

 NWF at Work: Best Native Plants for Wildlife

 A flowering buckeye tree, Cleveland sage and other native plants adorn the Northern California yard of Nalani and Anna Heath-Delaney (above), attracting a variety of insects and the birds that eat them.
-This spring, the National Wildlife Federation will launch a tool for smartphones, tablets and computers to help you pick by zip code the best native plants for wildlife in your area.
-See www.nwf.org/nwfgarden.
+The National Wildlife Federation has a new mobile friendly tool to help you pick by zip code the best native plants that attract butterflies, moths and support the birds in your area.
+Visit www.nwf.org/nativeplantfinder.